owlbarn/tutorial/book/case-image-inception/README.md

 done;
 ```

-This matrix can then be further processed into a ndarray with proper slicing.
+This matrix can then be further processed into an ndarray with proper slicing.

 ```
 ...